liltims77/Building-an-End-to-End-Data-Streaming-Pipeline-with-FastAPI-Apache-Kafka-Apache-Spark-MongoDB/README.md

 ### The docker-compose file for kafka was stopped, dockerfile and requirements.txt file was built, docker-compose file was started again with a dockerfile to ingest the API.
 Kafka producer and consumer was enabled Postman was used to send message to kafka consumer, consumer reads message sent by Postman.
 ![kafka-receive-message-1](https://github.com/liltims77/Building-an-End-to-End-Data-Streaming-Pipeline-with-FastAPI-Apache-Kafka-Apache-Spark-MongoDB/assets/41475769/a6c11df9-b6f4-4c3d-8124-d4b8c6d22971)

 ### All docker containers were shut down, Docker-compose file that contains (Kafka and spark) was run, Another topic "SPARK-OUTPUT" topic was created in kafka to read streams of messages produced by kafka.
-Postman was used to send message to kafka ingestion topic, spark-output topic reads messages consumed by ingestion topic, and also consumes thesame messages.
+Postman was used to send message to kafka ingestion topic, spark-output topic reads messages consumed by ingestion topic with Spark SQL, and also write messages back to consume thesame messages.
 ## Jupyter notebook showing kafka and spark configurations and how spark reads message from kafka streams
 ![spark-1](https://github.com/liltims77/Building-an-End-to-End-Data-Streaming-Pipeline-with-FastAPI-Apache-Kafka-Apache-Spark-MongoDB/assets/41475769/497319f3-9369-4beb-ac3a-0c46005fe695)
 ![spark-2](https://github.com/liltims77/Building-an-End-to-End-Data-Streaming-Pipeline-with-FastAPI-Apache-Kafka-Apache-Spark-MongoDB/assets/41475769/bf50f333-151f-4a47-9ee7-16cc7ac4c78c)